sixcrm/SixCRMServerless/controllers/analytics/queries/merchant_provider_amount/README.md

 ---
 ### Query notes

-Straight forward aggregation on the transactional table
+Straight forward aggregation on the transactional table.
+Events can have no product_schedule feed.
+Events can have no affiliates feed.

 ## Results: